ashutosh419/sap-bash-terminal/README.md

     });
     ```

-    The same can be done in a simpler way without the hassle of making manual calls using the `xssec` libray.
+    The same can be done in a simpler way without the hassle of making manual calls, using the `xssec` libray.

     ```js
     const oServ = new xssec.XsuaaService(oCredentials);